abubakar471/next-amazona/README.md

     again it first time didn't work, so i removed all the code again and simply written all the code just as before and it worked.

+# Log in

+here i have used react-hook-form for client side form validation

+yarn add react-hook-form

+and see the other documentaion from their site to get to know how to use it.